 Programs are offered in the traditional in-resident format.
+Programs and courses presented in this catalog may indicate either residential or blended delivery format.
 Courses may use a combination of lectures, clinical activities, simulation, lab activities, and out-of-class assignments.
 Courses may be graded by in-class assignments, out-of-class assignments, quizzes, projects, written examinations, and practical evaluation of techniques.